Last Updated on September 27, 2021 by Jim Ferri

 It also boasts a wealth of modern art and architecture, and its nearly 40 museums give it the highest density of museums in the country.
 Among them are the internationally known and popular Basel Art Museum, the Fondation Beyeler and the Museum of Cultures, all of which attract a great many visitors.
 Basel’s symphony orchestra, chamber orchestra and musical theatre features international productions.

 Travelers know this “City of Art” for its historic landmarks, including the large market square with its richly decorated red sandstone town hall and the late Romanesque-Gothic cathedral.
 It’s a fascinating city that comes alive on several fascinating tours.
+You can get a good taste of it in this popular NeverStopTraveling video.

 Zermatt and Its Matterhorn, One of the Best Places to Visit in Switzerland